Omega Constellation Automatic Chronometer Cal.564 18ct 1966

 The Omega Constellation is iconic, having remained in continuous production since 1952, and is one which has always represented Omega’s most luxurious precision chronometer timepiece.
 When launched, and throughout the 1950s and ’60s, the Constellation was more prestigious and more expensive than the equivalent Rolex Oyster Perpetual and also contained a finer movement.

-This watch carries the Omega Calibre 564 Chronometer Date Automatic movement which is very highly regarded for its accuracy and reliability and 18ct yellow gold case measures a large 36mm, making this a large watch for its period.
+This watch carries the Omega Calibre 564 Chronometer Date Automatic movement which is very highly regarded for its accuracy and reliability and the 18ct yellow gold case measures a large 36mm, making this a large watch for its period.

 The beautiful original, unrestored and untouched silver dial is simply superb.
-This is a classic Omega Constellation dial design which has become highly sought after in recent years, especially in as good a condition as this one, and it isn’t difficult to see why.
+This classic Omega Constellation dial design has become highly sought after in recent years, especially in as good condition as this one, and it isn’t difficult to see why.
 Furnished with gold ‘baton’ hour indices inlaid with black onyx, original unrestored ‘index’ style hands and the wonderful addition of a date window at ‘3’, it really catches the light beautifully and looks far better in real life than in the photographs.
 The style is classic 1960s Omega and is perfect for both evening wear and regular everyday use.